angulartist/firebase-snippets/README.md

 ### Getting a tweet and it's aggregated distributed counters

-> Imagine your tweet goes viral and thousands of users are liking/fav it.
+> Imagine your tweet goes viral and thousands of users are liking/fav it in a relative small time window.
 Since Firestore's limit is up to one write/second for a same document, you might get incorrect aggregated data because of too much contention.
 The idea here is to break your likes counter into multiple fragments called shards and run a transaction on a random shard when a user likes a tweet, to.. limit this contention.

 > Note: there is a workaround with the RTDB but you have to copy the aggregated data to Firestore using a cron-job or something.